typeractivexyz/documentation/build-guides/corne-wireless/keycaps.md

 # Keycaps

-Keycaps are the final step in the build process.
+Keycaps are the final step in the physical build process.
 This guide will go over the keycaps and how to install them.

 ## Types of Keycaps